gameontext/sample-room-java/README.md

 3. Stop the Liberty server
 As integration tests are longer running they can be skipped by providing the skipTests flag: `mvn install -DskipTests`.

+### Code Coverage

+The [JaCoCo maven plugin](http://www.eclemma.org/jacoco/trunk/doc/maven.html) is included in the build to generate code coverage reports.
+It will generate reports in multiple formats (HTML, XML, and CSV) in `target/site/jacoco`.

+You can also access code reports on the web at [codecov.io](https://codecov.io) if your project is a public Github project built with Travis.
+The included `travis.yml` file includes a command to upload the code coverage reports automatically.

 ### Build phases

 The following shows what goals run at which phases in the [default Maven lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html).